study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 [5] Kay, R. (2020).
 "English Longsword for German/Italian Longsword HEMA Students." *HEMA Enthusiast*.

 ---
-### CHAPTER 37: THE TWENTY-FIRST COUNTER - "THE BROKEN THRUST WITH A SPRING"
+### COUNTER 37: THE TWENTY-FIRST COUNTER - "THE BROKEN THRUST WITH A SPRING"

 **Original Text:** *The xxith callyde ye ba?? ??????????? ye fpryng A profur a rake wt ye full quarter ???? ??? fett in yor lyffte legge wt ye lyffte honde bryng ?? ?????????? ye ???????? of youre hede as ye wyll ????????? rabett then standyng styll brek ye ????? rabett ?????? ?????????? ???????? fmyte a full fryng at hys legge wt a full ?????????? ??????? and be att yor stoppe*